 The traditional approach to collecting water data (e.g. rainfall, water flow in streams, groundwater levels, water quality, etc.) requires permanent sensors and is expensive, easily disrupted by corruption and vandalism, is reliant on often unstable political institutions, and simply doesn’t work in many cases.
 In many places of the world, not least the rapidly developing portions of Africa and South and East Asia, the traditional approach has consistently struggled to produce the data water managers rely on to make good decisions.

-S4W-Nepal has a strong emphasis on educational training of our local citizen scientists and scholastic partners.
-We have partnerships with over 30 schools in the Kathmandu Valley, and have dozens of Nepali and foreign undergraduate and graduate students involved as interns and volunteers.
+S4W-Nepal has a strong emphasis on educational training of our local citizen scientists and school partners.
+We have engaged nearly 400 citizen scientists, developed partnerships with over 30 schools in the Kathmandu Valley, and involved dozens of Nepali and foreign undergraduate and graduate students involved as interns and volunteers.

 The FIRST step to solving any problem is thoughtfully characterizing it.
 Once the problem is characterized, and plan can be developed, and then implemented.
 Many parts of the developing world have huge issues with sustainable water management.
 S4W-Nepal aims to generate the data that are necessary to characterize these issues, so that solutions can be developed, and ultimately implemented.